JohannesSimon81/YouTube_ReUploader/README.txt

 In order to run this command line program, run the file starter.py .
 There may be some absolute file paths in parts of the code that would only work on my computer - if you encounter that please adjust them accordingly.
 Also, the YouTube upload API's client_secrets.json has been removed.
 When you run this code it will only download videos.
 You need you own client_secrets.json to make this part of the program work.

 What does this program even do???
 1. There is (/ was) a program loop running continually on my computer to check if a specific file in my Dropbox is not telling the program to stop.
+This was set up so I could stop and restart the program remotely (while traveling in Asia) in case there was a need for manual intervention.
 2. If the program is not supposed to stop, used video playlists specified in _0_playlist_input.txt to download the meta-data of the contained videos.
 The videos are ranked by viewcount.
 3. These videos are then downloaded in order of viewcount one at a time and re-upload with some additional meta-data on my account ( https://www.youtube.com/channel/UCRfEI0VxwKtzcxVzZaQSBkA ).